You may not give them much thought, but those sensors at the bottom of your garage door impact how your garage door opener works.

-Here are the most common issues that you might have to solve during the life of your safety sensors.
+Here are the most common issues you might have to solve during the life of your safety sensors.

 Since they are located just off the ground, sensors can quickly become dirty after several months of continuous use.
 Dust and debris can create a layer on the surface of the emitting or receiving sensor, producing a barrier for the light beam.

 This obstruction can result in your garage not opening or closing correctly.
-In this case, use paper towels and all-purpose cleaner to get the sensors to work.
+In this case, use paper towels and an all-purpose cleaner to get the sensors to work.

 To adjust the modules, use the following steps:

-- Loosening the screws that keep the sensors in place, without removing them from their original position.
+- Loosening the screws that keep the sensors in place without removing them from their original position.

 The Best Universal Garage Door Sensors

 Most garage door sensors don’t immediately tell you what brand of garage door opener they work with.